 A special fund provides reentry scholarships to students age 25 to 50 who are returning to four-year institutions after a significant break in their studies to obtain their first bachelor’s degree.
 For more information, contact the office of financial aid at 503/777-7223.

 Students who applied to Reed and who did not subsequently attend the college may reapply for a later semester.
-To reapply, the student must submit the Common Application, the Reed writing supplement, an official copy of the final high school transcript, at least one new recommendation, the personal essay, the “Why Reed?” essay, and a statement detailing what has transpired in the student’s life (such as work or additional education) since the previous application was submitted.
+To reapply, the student must submit the Common Application and supplement, an official copy of the final high school transcript, at least one new recommendation, and a statement detailing what has transpired in the student’s life (such as work or additional education) since the previous application was submitted.
 Transcripts of any academic work undertaken or completed in the interim must also be submitted.
 Students who were not initially admitted to Reed are strongly encouraged to complete or to be working toward a full year of college-level academic coursework elsewhere before reapplying.
 A student applying for financial aid should note that reapplying does not guarantee a financial aid award for the semester the student enrolls at Reed.
 The financial aid application process must be completed annually to determine eligibility for financial aid.
 Students who are interested in reapplying should contact the Office of Admission for more detailed information.

 Readmission refers to students who have been degree-seeking students at Reed in the past and who wish to reenter the college.
 Readmission is processed by the registrar’s office; see the section on “Academic Policies: Leave of Absence and Withdrawal from the College.”